daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 }
 ~~~

-Stepping through the method line-by-line, we're saying: if the player can see part or all of the first portal, then render that portal's viewpoint.
+Stepping through the method line-by-line, we're saying: if the player can see part of the first portal, then render that portal's viewpoint.
 Using a mask ID of 1, copy the portal texture to the main texture - but only where the portal can be seen on the main texture.
 Then, do the same thing for the second portal and a mask ID of 2.
 Finally, output the resulting main texture.
 The `IsRendererVisible` method is defined in the `Portal` script and looks like this:

 ~~~csharp
 public bool IsRendererVisible()